 Discussion and composition skills are developed through the discussion of topics of daily interest in Frenchspeaking countries.
+Prerequisite: FREN 201 or permission of instructor.

 FREN 300 - Directed Studies/Special Topics (2-4)

 FREN 310 - French Conversation and Composition (3)

 Continued development of fluency in the use of French as a means of oral and written expression and intensive French grammar review are the main emphases.